Psalms 13

 Trusting in God’s love and rejoicing in His salvation, the soul moves from lament to a song of divine bounty.

-5 But I trust in your loving kindness.
-My heart rejoices in your salvation.
+5 But I have trusted in Your loving devotion; my heart will rejoice in Your salvation.

-6 I will sing to Yahweh, because he has been good to me.
+6 I will sing to the LORD, for He has been good to me.

 Key Terms